ibm-cloud-architecture/refarch-eda/docs-mk/concepts/service-mesh/index.md

 ![](./images/ingress-routing.png)

 1. A user sends a request to your app by accessing your app's URL.
-Using DNS name abstracts the application from the underlying infrastructure.
+DNS name abstracts the application from the underlying infrastructure.
 Inter clusters microservice to microservice should use the same approach
 1. A DNS system service resolves the hostname in the URL to the portable public IP address of the load balancer
 1. Based on the resolved IP address, the client sends the request to the load balancer service that exposes the Application Load Balancer (ALB)
 1. The ALB checks if a routing rule for the app path in the cluster exists.
 If a matching rule is found, the request is forwarded according to the rules that you defined in the Ingress resource to the pod where the app is deployed.
 If multiple app instances are deployed in the cluster, the ALB load balances the requests between the app pods.
 To also load balance incoming HTTPS connections, you can configure the ALB to you can use your own TLS certificate to decrypt the network traffic.
-1. Microservice to microservice can use this DNS name to communicate between service.
+1. Microservice to microservice can use this DNS name to communicate between them.

-Using Ingress, the global load balancer can support parallel, cross region, clusters.
+Using Ingress, the global load balancer can support parallel, cross region clusters.

 ## Service exposition

 There is an architecture style focusing on APIs which proposes to have different SLA and semantic for external, internet facing API versus internal back end APIs only exposed within intranet.
-[This article](../hybrid-ref-arch.md)  presents using different API gateways to support this architecture.

 Backend data services are not exposed directly to internet.
 API Gateway provides a secure end point for external web app to access those business functions.